 Flipped Accidentals, Tones & Semitones

-This week’s Thinking Theory flipped video covers not only accidentals, but also tones and semitones in the clearest and most concise way possible.
+This week’s Thinking Theory flipped video covers not only accidentals, but also tones and semitones (half steps and whole steps) in the clearest and most concise way possible.

 More Flipped Thinking Theory